 Incumbents in this class act as a section or unit leader responsible for the regular supervision of at least three environmental professionals as well as other technical and clerical staff.

-Receives general direction from an Environmental Protection Division Director, Assistant Division Director or other employee of higher grade.
+Receives general direction from an Energy and Environmental Protection Division Director, Environmental Protection Assistant Division Director or other employee of higher grade.

 Supervises environmental professionals, field inspectors and other technical and clerical staff as assigned.